StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 # Steps to upgrade

 {% hint style="warning" %}
-Upgrading from StackState 6.0 to SUSE Observability is not yet supported.
+To upgrade from StackState 6.0 to SUSE Observability follow the [migration guide](./migrate-from-6.md).
 {% endhint %}

 ## Overview